-- Don't take the tests if you're having your menstrual period
+- Don't take the test if you're having your menstrual period.

-- Don't douche for 2 days before the tests
+- Don't douche for 2 days before the test.

-- Don't use tampons or birth control foams, jellies, or other vaginal creams or vaginal medicines for 2 days before the test
+- Don't use tampons, birth control foams, jellies, or other vaginal creams or vaginal medicines for 2 days before the test.

-The doctor asks questions about the woman's medical history and family history.
+The doctor will ask questions about the woman's medical history and family history.
 The doctor will also do a pelvic exam and Pap test.
 If the doctor finds something suspicious, other tests can help determine if the woman has cervical cancer.
-It is very important to know the extent of the cancer--how deeply it has invaded tissues.
-The treatment can be quite different depending upon this.

 A doctor may order one or more of these tests to help make a diagnosis: